 Have a Mix of Loans

+Another way to improve your credit score is to have a variety of loans.
 Instead of having just credit card debt, you want to have a mix of loans, reports Intuit.
-So consider having credit cards, loans and utility bills.
+This means considering having credit cards, loans, utility bills, etc.

 It Takes Time

-While many people want to know how to fix credit quickly, sometimes it can take time.
-Some things can take months to show up on your credit report, claims CNN.
+While you may want to know the quickest way to improve your credit score, the reality is that it isn’t something that happens overnight but rather takes time.
+Some things can take days and in other instances, things can take months to show up on your credit report, claims CNN.

 Become an Authorized User

-If you become an authorized user on someone else’s credit card, that can help boost your credit score, notes Intuit.
+If you become an authorized user on someone else’s credit card, that can help improve your credit score, notes Intuit.
 Of course, that depends on the authorized users’ card status, so tread carefully.